maplibre/maplibre-gl-js/CONTRIBUTING.md

 ## Best Practices for Contributions

 Maplibre welcomes contributions from community!
 This codebase is large and complex, and following these best practices will assist the maintainer team in reviewing your contribution.
-A good place to discuss changes to MapLibre software with the team is in the project's [Slack Channel](https://osmus.slack.com/archives/C01G3D28DAB).
-This is a good forum to discuss proposed changes before proceeding to an issue ticket or PR.
 In general, the project values discussion and communication over process and documentation.
 However, due to the size and complexity of the code, below are some best practices that have aided contributors.

+It is a good idea to discuss proposed changes before proceeding to an issue ticket or PR.
+The project team is active in the following forums:

+* For informal chat discussions, visit the project's [Slack Channel](https://osmus.slack.com/archives/C01G3D28DAB).
+* For discussions whose output and outcomes should not be ephemeral, consider starting a thread on [GitHub Discussions](https://github.com/maplibre/maplibre-gl-js/discussions).
+This makes it easier to find and reference the discussion in the future.

 Maplibre software relies heavily on automated testing, and the project includes a suite of unit and integration tests.
 For both new features and bugfixes, contributions should update or add test cases to prevent regressions.